hres/cfg-task-service/README.md

 * Tomcat     8.0  (at the time of this writing, the prescribed HRE tomcat version is 8.0.32)
 * MongoDB    3.4.2 LTS
 * PostgreSQL 9.5

-The instructions on this page assume you have installed the following tools:

 * Maven
 * Git

-All The above need be setup in order for the application/services to function on [Tomcat 8.0 on HRES]
+The availability of the above tools is assumed throughout the instructions on this page.

 ---